How to grow onions – an easy beginner’s guide

 That’s how to grow onions!

 As you can now grow onions, there’s plenty of other veg that are just as easy to grow.
 Some of our favourites include radishes, carrots and sweetcorn.
-If you’re looking challenge, try growing tomatoes or cabbage.
+If you’re looking challenge, try to grow tomatoes or cabbage.